+Willie’s Distillery has a strong history of women in distilling, thanks to its late founder Robin Blazer.
 It’s a common misconception that distilling is a male-dominated industry.
 You might be surprised to learn that there are a lot of women making whiskey, bourbon, moonshine and other spirits today.
-Robin Blazer, president of Willie’s Distillery in Ennis, Mont., is one of those women.
+Robin Blazer, former president of Willie’s Distillery in Ennis, Mont., was one of those women.

 In fact, the history of women making spirits in Montana goes back more than 100 years.
 During prohibition, women often dominated bootlegging because it was illegal for police to search them.
 Male bootleggers often sought out women to do business so they wouldn’t get searched, and many women opened their own operations.
 A woman was even behind the now iconic design of the Maker’s Mark wax-sealed bottles.

 Yet, Montana’s women have also made history in another realm: politics.
 Women in Montana got the vote in 1914, five years before it became legal on a federal level.
 A Montana woman was also the first female in Congress in 1917.

 312 Main St., Ennis, MT 59729